fivetran/dbt_klaviyo/README.md

 | [klaviyo__flows](https://github.com/fivetran/dbt_klaviyo/blob/main/models/klaviyo__flows.sql)             | Each record represents a unique flow, enriched with user interaction metrics, any revenue attributed to the flow, and other conversions. |
 | [klaviyo__persons](https://github.com/fivetran/dbt_klaviyo/blob/main/models/klaviyo__persons.sql)             | Each record represents a unique user, enriched with metrics around the campaigns and flows they have interacted with, any associated revenue (organic as well as attributed to flows/campaigns), and their recent activity. |

+### Materialized Models
+Each Quickstart transformation job run materializes 18 models if all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ## How do I use the dbt package?